 Staff has provided an overview of the proposed 2022/23 fee schedule amendments below.
-The department typically reviews facility rental fees every 3 years and revises recreation program fees annually, except in 2021 during the pandemic.
-Reasonable fee recovery is based on a number of factors including the annual Consumer Price Index (CPI), and direct costs reasonably borne to provide parks and recreation services.
+The department typically reviews facility rental fees every three years and revises recreation program fees annually, except in 2021 during the pandemic.
+Reasonable fee recovery is based on a number of factors including the annual Consumer Price Index (CPI), and direct costs incurred by the Town to provide parks and recreation services.
 Direct costs include seasonal staff wages, cost of contract or skilled instructor(s), excursion/overnight costs, and equipment/supply expenses.
 Many of these expenses have increased significantly.
 For example, seasonal staff wages have increased by 36% (min. wage: \$11/hr. to \$15/hr.) since 2018.
 Indirect costs, such as department full time employee salaries, healthcare and workers compensation expenses, are not included in the cost recovery calculation.

-Please review the attached Parks and Recreation Department Master Fee Schedule (Exhibit A for detailed proposed fee amendments.
+Below are the highlighted amendments to the 2022/23 Master Fee Schedule.
+Please review the attached Parks and Recreation Department Master Fee Schedule (Exhibit B) for detailed proposed fee amendments.